dhajek25/bio_data/protein_class_model/README.md

 # Description
 This model is a neural network designed for protein classification.
+See **protein_class.ipynb**. <br>
-See **protein_class.ipynb**  Here's a breakdown of its components and functionality:
+Here's a breakdown of its components and functionality:

 NOTE: Because of limits in calculation (no GPU) capacity I had to adjust several parameters, to trained the model.